nishsem/Danish/Cryptography-Class/Assessments/3-Practical-Test/Practical-Test-2/readme.md

 ### Step 10: Looping Through Encrypted Files and Decrypting
 Alright, now comes the main grind (actually decrypting all the files).
 Here’s how I did it step-by-step:

-- I grabbed every file in the locked_files/ folder that ends with .enc (that’s the encrypted files).
+- I grabbed every file in the `locked_files/` folder that ends with `.enc` (that’s the encrypted files).

 - For each file, I opened it in binary mode and read the ciphertext bytes.

-- Then, I created the AES cipher object using the key and ECB mode — just like the ransomware.
+- Then, I created the AES cipher object using the key and ECB mode.
+Just like the ransomware.

 - Decrypted the ciphertext to get raw padded plaintext.

 - Ran my unpad function to strip off the padding and get the clean original data.

-- Saved that decrypted content back into a new file inside the decrypted/ folder — with the original filename (by removing .enc).
+- Saved that decrypted content back into a new file inside the `decrypted/` folder with the original filename (by removing .enc).

 - Printed a message confirming which file got decrypted, so I could track progress.